Dirty Grandpa

 Dirty Grandpa is a 2016 American comedy film about a lawyer who drives his grandfather to Florida during spring break.
 The film was directed by Dan Mazer and written by John Phillips.
 It stars Robert De Niro and Zac Efron in the leading roles, with Aubrey Plaza, Zoey Deutch, Julianne Hough and Dermot Mulroney in supporting roles.

 It was filmed on location in Atlanta from January 19 to May 9, 2015.

 The film was theatrically released on January 22, 2016, by Lionsgate.
-It grossed $105 million worldwide, and was panned by critics, several of whom called it the worst film they had ever seen.
+It grossed $105 million worldwide, and received negative reviews from critics, with several calling it to be one of the worst movies of all time.

 Plot

 Jason Kelly is a corporate lawyer in Atlanta who works for his father's law firm.
-When Jason's grandmother dies, his U.S. Army veteran grandfather, Lt.
-Colonel Richard "Dick" Kelly, asks him to drive him to Boca Raton, Florida, due to his driver’s license being suspended.
-Jason is marrying his controlling fiancée Meredith in one week, but despite his apprehension agrees to take his grandfather.
+When Jason's paternal grandmother dies, his U.S. Army veteran paternal grandfather, Lt.
+Colonel Richard "Dick" Kelly, asks him to drive him to Boca Raton, Florida, because his driver's license is suspended.
+Jason is marrying his controlling fiancée Meredith in one week but, despite his apprehension, agrees to take his grandfather.

 At a roadside diner they meet Jason's old photography classmate, Shadia, along with her friends Lenore and Bradley.
 After learning that Lenore wants to have sex with a college professor, Dick tells them that he is a university professor and that Jason is a photographer for Time.
 They initially go their separate ways, but Dick convinces Jason that they should meet the girls at Daytona Beach as Dick wants to have sex with Lenore.
 The two go to a golf course, where Dick flirts with two women much to Jason's annoyance.

 At Daytona, they meet up with the girls and their friends, Cody and Brah, with whom they compete in beer chugging.
 Dick secretly slips Xanax into Jason's beer.
 That night, a drunk Jason, wearing nothing but a hornet fanny pack, parties and accidentally smokes crack cocaine from drug dealer Pam.
 He steals a motorcycle and wakes up the next day on the beach.

 During an awkward FaceTime session with Meredith and his family, a toddler grabs the fanny pack and takes it off; the boy's father calls the police who promptly arrest Jason.
 Dick bails him out, and Jason attempts to leave Dick with his old Army friend Stinky in a nursing home.
 But they learn he is dying, Dick persuades Jason to stay in Daytona until he is able to sleep with Lenore.